hihihippp/scottsievert.github.io/src/source/_posts/2014-05-18-speckle-and-lasers.markdown

 ---

 We know that lasers are very accurate instruments and emit a very precise wavelength and hence are in an array of precision applications including [bloodless surgery][blood], [eye surgery][eye] and [fingerprint detection][finger].
-That begs a question: when we shine a laser on anything, why do we see bright and dark spots?
+So why do we see random light/dark spots when we shine a laser on anything?
 Shouldn't it all be the same color since lasers are deterministic (read: not random)?
 To answer that question[^1], we need to delve into optical theory.

 <!--More-->